Charles the Lame, that is.

 It still doesn’t model sailing in a realistic detail, but from the games I’ve played so far, it seems to create realistic end results.
 Sea invasions are huge deals, even over short stretches of ocean.
 While I usually end up at some point during a game paying the cost to send a Crusader army across the water to the Holy Land, I almost never bring them home again.
 And I’ve never seen the marauding north-African hordes laying waste to the shores of England and Wales in Crusader Kings II.

 Similarly, the frantic dating game into which the original Crusader Kings could descend has been largely fixed.
 This latest engine (CK II, EU4, and the new Hearts of Iron) has added in a better user interface which is particularly effective when it comes to the decision-making aspects of the game.
 A player no longer has to keep their eyes glued on dozens of different factors as time goes by, hoping not to miss a critical event.
 Instead, many of the decisions are presented as alerts to the player.

-Add to that some better browsing tools, and the marriage game becomes easier to stay on top of without the frantic effort of before.
+Add to that some better browsing tools and, when playing the marriage game, it becomes easier to stay abreast of it all without the frantic effort of the original Crusader Kings.
 The model for marriages has become more complex as well, meaning that unless you are marrying off a particular enticing child, you’re not going to be able to scour the world for a tall, barrel-chested woman to breed a race of warrior-giants.
 Furthermore, the “mini-game” of influencing your children’s statistics has become deeper and more multi-dimensional.
 There are the statistics and there are traits, which each influence the other.
 These come from not just who the parents are, but also decisions that are made during their upbringing.
 It is, at the same time, both a more interesting game and one that is no longer critical to overall success or failure.